TallahasseeCollegiate Academy

 What degree pathways are offered at TCA?

-Through a dual-enrollment agreement with TCC, TCA is able to provide degree pathways to several STEM Associate of Science degree pathways, including but not limited to Cyber Security, Computer Programming and Web Development, Engineering Technology, Dental Hygiene, Nursing, and coming soon- Video Game Design!
-In addition, TCC offers 14 programs of study in STEM.
-TCA is prepared to map a pathway to the student program of interest.
+Through a dual-enrollment agreement with TSC, TCA is able to provide a pathway to several STEM Associate of Science degree pathways, including, but not limited to, Cyber Security, Computer Programming and Web Development, Engineering Technology, Dental Hygiene, Nursing, and Video Game Design.
+In addition, TSC offers 14 programs of study in STEM.
+TCA is prepared to map a pathway to the student's program of interest.

 What are the enrollment requirements?